How Powerful is Physical Activity?

-They spend millions marketing garbage to you.
+They spend many millions marketing processed foods to you.

 Physical activity helps you to lose weight by raising your metabolism and increasing your need for calories.

-Body weight exercises like pushups, pull ups and squats without weights also help to build muscle.
+Bodyweight exercises like pushups, pull-ups, and squats without weights also help to build muscle.

 Increased muscle mass will burn more calories as well as help change the shape of your body.

-Even an increase in walking only, will help you to lose weight.
+Even an increase in walking only will help you to lose weight.

-However, if you want to create a fat burning incinerator, then you must start strength training.
+However, if you want to create a fat-burning incinerator, then you must start strength training.

 The more muscle you have, the less fat you will have.